Russia kills 22 civilians in Ukraine as the Kremlin remains defiant over Trump threats

-KYIV, Ukraine (AP) — Russian glide bombs and ballistic missiles struck a Ukrainian prison and a medical facility overnight and killed at least 22 people across the country, officials said Tuesday, as Russia kept up its relentless pounding of civilian areas despite U.S. President Donald Trump's threat to soon punish Russia with sanctions and tariffs unless it stops.
+KYIV, Ukraine (AP) — Russian glide bombs and ballistic missiles struck a Ukrainian prison and a medical facility overnight as Russia's relentless strikes on civilian areas killed at least 22 people across the country, officials said Tuesday, despite U.S. President Donald Trump's threat to soon punish Russia with sanctions and tariffs unless it stops.

 Four powerful Russian glide bombs hit a prison in Ukraine's southeastern Zaporizhzhia region, authorities said.
 They killed at least 17 inmates and wounded more than 80 others, officials said.

 In the Dnipro region of central Ukraine, authorities said Russian missiles partially destroyed a three-story building and damaged nearby medical facilities, including a maternity hospital and a city hospital ward.
-Officials said at least four people were killed and eight injured, including a pregnant woman who was in a serious condition.
+Officials said at least four people were killed, including a 23-year-old pregnant woman, and eight were injured.

 Ukrainian President Volodymyr Zelenskyy said that across the country, 22 people were killed in Russian strikes on 73 cities, towns and villages.
 “These were conscious, deliberate strikes — not accidental,” Zelenskyy said on Telegram.